sridharan761/BindeshSENTINEL/Module-09_Threat_Response/02-Sentinel_Playbooks.md

 - **Microsoft Sentinel Responder role** lets you access an incident in order to run a playbook manually.
 But to actually run the playbook, you also need...
 - **Microsoft Sentinel Playbook Operator role** lets you run a playbook manually.
 - **Microsoft Sentinel Automation Contributor** allows automation rules to run playbooks.
 It is not used for any other purpose.

+## Automation capabilities in Microsoft Sentinel

+## What are Automation Rules?

+## What are Sentinel Playbooks?

 ## Steps for creating a Playbook